Ï㽶ÊÓƵ

 In this instance, you are admitted into a 120-credit degree program, and are not permitted to exceed the maximum of 18 credits in any one category and 12 credits per department.

 The normal course load per term is 5 courses for a total of 10 courses per academic year.
 Therefore, you have 10 courses to divide among the 4 categories: Social Sciences, Humanities, Languages, and Math Science.
 In order to fulfill the B.A.
-Freshman/Foundation Year Program core requirements and still adhere to the limitations set out above, some examples of the course distribution are as follows:
+Foundation Year Program core requirements and still adhere to the limitations set out above, some examples of the course distribution are as follows:

 Social Sciences